gatsbyjs/gatsby/docs/blog/gatsbygram-case-study/index.md

   },
   plugins: [
     /*
-     * Gatsby's data processing layer begins with “source”
+     * Gatsby's data processing layer begins with "source"
      * plugins.
 You can source data nodes from anywhere but
      * most sites, like Gatsbygram, will include data from
      * the filesystem so we start here with
-     * “gatsby-source-filesystem”.
+     * "gatsby-source-filesystem".
      *
      * A site can have as many instances of
      * `gatsby-source-filesystem` as you need.
 Each plugin